arahi7860/flexbox-intro/README.md

 <dl>
   <dt><code>order</code></dt>
-  <dd>The order in which you want flex items to appear along the main access.
+  <dd>The order in which you want flex items to appear along the main axis.
 The default is 0.
 Negative numbers are allowed.</dd>

   <dt><code>flex-grow</code></dt>
   <dd>Defines the proportion of the space in the container that the flex item will take up.
 For ex, if all flex items in a flex container have a <code>flex-grow</code> property of 1, they will all take up equal width.
 If one of the children has <code>flex-grow: 2;</code>, it will be twice as wide as the others.</dd>